-On 31 January 2020 a merger of SOOO Brizpharm, Belarus into OOO Bellerofon, Belarus was registered, by merging the assets and liabilities of the two companies.
-The activity of the merged company SOOO Brizpharm, Belarus is terminated and all its rights and obligations at the time of the merger are assumed by OOO Bellerofon, Belarus.
+On 31 January 2020 a merger was registered of SOOO Brizpharm Belarus and OOO Bellerofon Belarus by combination of the two companies' assets and liabilities.
+The operations of the merged company, SOOO Brizpharm Belarus was terminated, and all of its rights and obligations at the point of merger were transferred to OOO Bellerofon Belarus.